CellTiter-Glo® Luminescent Cell Viability Assay Technical Bulletin

 The homogeneous "add-mix-measure" format results in cell lysis and generation of a luminescent signal proportional to the amount of ATP present.
 The amount of ATP is directly proportional to the number of cells present in culture, in agreement with previous reports.
 The CellTiter-Glo® Assay generates a "glow-type" luminescent signal, produced by the luciferase reaction, which has a half-life of greater than five hours.
 This extended half-life eliminates the need for reagent injectors and provides flexibility for continuous or batch-mode processing of multiple plates.
 The unique homogeneous format reduces pipetting errors that may be introduced during the multiple steps required by other ATP measurement methods.

-The following change was made to the 3/15 revision of this document:
+The following changes were made to the 1/23 revision of this document: